 Robert J. Sawyer has won the best-novel Hugo Award (for Hominids), the best-novel Nebula Award (for The Terminal Experiment), and the John W. Campbell Memorial Award (for Mindscan), as well as the Robert A. Heinlein Award, the Hal Clement Award, the Skylark Award, and more Canadian Science Fiction and Fantasy Awards (“Auroras”) than anyone else in history.
 Rob is a member of The Order of Canada, the highest honor bestowed by the Canadian government, and he will be an Author Guest of Honor at this year’s Worldcon in Chengdu.
 The ABC TV series FlashForward is based on his novel of the same; his latest novel is Oppenheimer Alternative.
 Website: https:sfwriter.com.

 - D.L Solum

-D.L.
-Solum is an author currently living in Seattle, but will always be from Butte, Montana.
-A collector of odd friends and odder hobbies, including - medieval combat, fishing, hunting and computer games.
-Current leader of the South Seattle Fiction Writers.
-His latest obsession of writing Urban Fantasy is only made possible via the tough encouragement and impatient tolerance of Kate.
+I currently live in Seattle but will always be from Butte, Montana.
+A lifelong collector of odd friends and odder hobbies, including – armoured medieval combat, fishing, hunting and computer games.

 - Peter Wacks